richafnu/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 09/30/2024
+ms.date: 01/09/2025
 ---

 # Viva Glint organizational hierarchy fundamentals

 A reporting hierarchy in Microsoft Viva Glint filters data into levels from highest to lowest, or largest to smallest, to provide precise insights into employee feedback.

-> [!NOTE]
-> Viva Glint allows for up to 10 reporting hierarchies, including a manager hierarchy.
-Each reporting hierarchy can have up to 10 levels, except for the manager hierarchy, which calculates up to 25 levels.
+Glint allows for up to 10 reporting hierarchies, including a manager hierarchy.
+Each reporting hierarchy can have up to 10 levels, except for the manager hierarchy.
+The manager hierarchy can be calculated up to 25 levels.

+> [CAUTION!]
+> When there are CEO changes and customer doesn't take action and update correctly, the manager hierarchy will be broken.

 ## Manager hierarchy

-Manager hierarchy is typically used as the primary reporting hierarchy and is the only hierarchy that Viva Glint processes automatically with file uploads.
+Manager hierarchy is typically used as the primary reporting hierarchy and is the only hierarchy that Glint processes automatically with file uploads.
 Every employee in your organization should have a Manager ID except your organization's CEO or top-level leader.

 > [!IMPORTANT]
-> The Viva Glint label for your managerial hierarchy is "Manager."
+> The Glint label for your managerial hierarchy is "Manager."
 Ensure that no attributes in your employee data are also labeled "Manager."
 This results in file upload issues.

 ### Example